Skip to main content

 Falaën Castle, locally known as Château-ferme de Falaën, lies in the village of Falaën, in the province of Namur in the Wallonia region in Belgium.

-Falaën Castle is not a real castle but a fortified farm; a castle farm or 'château-ferme' as it is called in French.
+Falaën Castle is not an actual castle but a fortified farm, known as a 'castle farm' or 'château-ferme' in French.
 It was built between 1670 and 1673 by the Polchet family.
-Originally it would have had a square ground plan with 4 square corner towers and a gate building with a drawbridge so the family could protect themselves against travelling gangs of brigands.
+Originally, it likely had a square ground plan with 4 square corner towers and a gate building with a drawbridge, allowing the family to defend themselves against roaming gangs of brigands.

-Falaën is a private residence and therefore not accessible.
+Falaën is a private residence and therefore not open to the public.
 A very nice castle farm.

 Gallery